 - The engagement lasts for a short period of time.

-- Client management designates someone with suitable skill, knowledge and experience who is responsible for setting the scope of activities the firm's staff will perform, will supervise those activities as they are being performed and evaluate the adequacy and results of the services.
+- Client management designates someone with suitable skill, knowledge and experience who is responsible for setting the scope of the activities the firm's staff will perform, will supervise the staff's activities, and evaluate the adequacy and results of the services.

 - The firm's staff do not perform any management responsibilities (e.g. make decisions or judgments for management, approve transactions, etc.) and do not perform services prohibited under the Independence rule.